-Root canal treatment is a speciliast endodontic treatment recommended when the root of the tooth becomes infected through tooth decay or damaged by an injury to your mouth.
+Root canal treatment is an endodontic treatment recommended when the root of the tooth becomes infected through tooth decay or damaged by an injury to your mouth.
 This infection can spread through the root canal systems, including the nerves which carry the blood supply in the tooth.
 If the nerves become infected they will die and in turn so will the tooth.
 Once there is no blood supply to the tooth, it is at more risk of infection.
 This can lead to severe discomfort and abscess.
 If a root canal treatment is not carried out, the tooth may need to be taken out.

 The early stages of root problems tend to go unnoticed that is why we actively encourage patients to do their regular check-up and ensure their is no hidden problem that can cause further and much more advanced issues.